Jaggu Dada

 Jaggu Dada is a 2016 Indian Kannada-language masala film directed and produced by Raghavendra Hegde.
-The movie stars Darshan as the lead protagonist, and actress and model Deeksha Seth as the female lead.
-Rachita Ram and Pranitha Subhash making guest appearances.
-The film released on 10 June 2016 across Karnataka.
+The film stars Darshan in the titular role and Deeksha Seth.
+Rachita Ram make guest appearances.
+It was released on 10 June 2016 across Karnataka.

+The main character is part of a family of dons.
+His mother prepares an arranged marriage for him, with the indented bride being a bar dancer.
+His grandfather's ghost instead pressures him to find a moral girl to marry.
+The main character finds an ideal bride through a marriage bureau, but she is reluctant to marry a criminal.

 Plot

 Jaggu Dada belongs to a family of dons.
-His grandfather Shankar Dada retires from his don activities, realizing his mistake, insists that his son Veeru Dada and grandson Jaggu Dada also withdraw from their business.
-But Jaggu Dada's mother builds up an ambition to make him an international don and marry him off to a bar dancer Champa.
+His grandfather, Shankar Dada, retires from his don activities, realizing his mistake, insists that his son, Veeru Dada, and grandson, Jaggu Dada, also withdraw from their business.
+But Jaggu Dada's mother builds up an ambition to make him an international don and marry him off to a bar dancer, Champa.
 Shankar Dada, on his death bed, calls Jaggu and makes him vow not to indulge in don activities and marry a socially moral girl, not Champa.
-Upon his death, Shankar Dada is shown to become a spirit and begins haunting Jaggu to fulfil his promise.
+Upon his death, Shankar Dada is shown to become a spirit and begins haunting Jaggu to fulfill his promise.

 Jaggu Dada goes to Mumbai as 'Jayadev' not revealing his real identity.
 He takes the help of Gowri who runs a marriage bureau.
-After rejecting two girls, he meets another girl who wants to study but just accepted for her parents’ happiness.
+After rejecting two girls, he meets another girl who wants to study but just accepts for her parents’ happiness.
 He helps her to talk to her parents.
-Later he falls for Gowri who too later reciprocates it.
+Later, he falls for Gowri who too later reciprocates it.
 But after learning of his criminal past she breaks up with him and is forced to marry a gunda.
 On the day of her marriage, Jaggu's mother and Champa realize their mistake and give hope to Gowri.
-Jaggu manages with the help of his grandfather's spirit to marry Gowri and lives happily.
+Jaggu manages with the help of his grandfather's spirit to marry Gowri and live happily.